• Home

 Double Chocolate Chunk Cookies with Via

-So I am eternally grateful for tasty instant coffee to get me to the point where I can get dressed and go seek out the brewed stuff.
-But here’s the weird part.
-I never considered baking with it until I went to blog conference, talked with the Starbucks ladies, and found out they had developed recipes with it.
-Well, duh.
+So I am eternally grateful for tasty instant coffee to get me to the point where I can get dressed and go seek out brewed coffee

 Starbucks Via Double Chocolate Cookies

-This morning, using one of the packets I’ve been carry around in my purse, I made a Starbuck’s double chocolate cookie recipe.
-As far as coffee flavored go, this was one of *the best* recipes I’ve tried in a while.
-I’m sure using Scharffen Berger cocoa and chocolate helped in that department, but I really could taste the Starbuck’s Via.
+This morning, using one of the packets I've been carry around in my purse, I made a Starbucks double chocolate cookie recipe.
+As far as coffee flavored cookies go, this was one of *the best* recipes I've tried in a while.
+I'm sure using high end cocoa powder and chocolate helped, but I also could really taste the Starbucks Via.
 Perhaps the clean, bold taste of the Italian style blend really did add something to the cookie.

 • Starbucks Banana Bread Copycat